-When drivers fail to yield, it's pedestrians who pay the price.
-Busy intersections and shorter days mean that both pedestrians and drivers need to be extra careful during fall and winter.
+When drivers fail to yield, pedestrians pay the price.
+Busy intersections and shorter days mean that drivers need to be extra careful during fall and winter.

-Always make eye contact with drivers and never assume that a driver has seen you.
+- Make eye contact with drivers, as it's hard to see pedestrians when visibility is poor in fall and winter.
+Never assume that a driver has seen you.

-Remove your headphones and leave your phone alone while crossing the road.
+- Remove your headphones and take a break from your phone while crossing the road.

-Wear reflective clothing or gear and flashlights to make it easier for drivers to see you in wet weather, at dusk and at night.
+- Be as reflective as possible to make it easier for drivers to see you in wet weather, at dusk and at night.